Lawmakers reviewing results of New York State’s first ever early voting period

-NEW YORK, N.Y.
-(NEWS10) — Earlier this month New Yorkers hit the polls for the general election, and some took part in the state’s first ever early voting period.
+NEW YORK (NEWS10) — Earlier this month New Yorkers hit the polls for the general election, and some took part in the state’s first ever early voting period.

 Now lawmakers and other officials are discussing how it went.